 - In the movie version of Bewitched, one scene in the Show Within a Show has Darrin and his ex-wife arguing over custody of their dog.
 They decide to Let Him Choose.
 Samantha/Isabel does her bit, and the dog ignores both Darrin and the ex to go flying into Samantha/Isabel's arms instead.
 She comments, "Thank God you didn't have a Great Dane!" to much laughter.

 - The first Air Bud movie uses this trope at the end, with Buddy's ownership being disputed between the man who lost Buddy when he literally fell off the back of the man's truck, and the boy who found Buddy not long after that.
 Since the original owner has been rather abusive in the past and the boy has constantly been a loving and caring sort of owner, this choice is a foregone conclusion.

 - Seen in the film As Good as It Gets, with the twist that both participants want the dog to pick the original owner.
 The new-comer later admits that part of the reason the dog warmed to him so quickly (and maybe even why he picked him when given the choice) was that he had been carrying bacon in his pocket as a doggy treat.

 - Played with in the movie A.I.: Artificial Intelligence with Teddy choosing between David and Martin, but averts this by going to Monica who walks in.

 - Monkey Trouble, The end has Dodger choose between Eva and his original owner.

 - In Son of the Mask when the little boy has to choose between Loki and the mask, or his now normal dad.

-- In one of Beverly Cleary's books with Henry and Ribsy, Ribsy's original owner shows up and wants his dog back.
+- The first book of Beverly Cleary's Henry Huggins series ends with Ribsy's original owner showing up and wanting his dog back.
 They decide to let Ribsy choose.
 He goes with Henry, of course.